 - Mortgage – Monitor interest rates overtime.
 If you can find a cheaper rate, go for it.
 In addition to student loan refinancing, SoFi offers very low mortgage rates to qualified borrowers.

 # 7 – Know Your Credit Score

-Chances are you’ll be attempting to finance a large purchase in the next few years like a mortgage or a vehicle.
+Chances are you’ll be attempting to finance a large purchase in the next few years.

 If that’s the case, now is the time to learn how to improve your credit score.
 With time, anyone can get their credit score up by knowing the factors that impact it.

 Sign up today for a free credit monitoring service.
 The one I recommend is Credit Sesame.